CourseNotesBTH/DV2557/Cheat Sheet.md

 ![Chaining](https://lh6.googleusercontent.com/aFMoBdlOQH9DtlVZhpQz6Gw0FG_ASJxt6L1UDtBMP_ookCTke0lu1eWUpcD7hWBOg-E_XKaeyASXRiyfyXvumJDTbzneVRn15KsUheikHvRBsyEptEItCthT-vjuyxtDWVnZhow0)

 The facts are stated at the bottom row with conjunctions above.
 For example, from this we can read that $\text{Missile}(T_1)\and\text{Owns}(A,T_1)\Rightarrow\text{Sells}(\text{Robert}, T_1, A)$.

+One should state clearly how *and* as well as *or* are marked.
+In this example, *and* is marked with a ring towards the junction.

 ### Conjunctive Normal Form